 15 years as Head of eCommerce – what Neil’s learned

-Next up, Neil Fitzpatrick, Head of eCommerce and Direct Sales at PDOL / Independent Vet Care.
+Next up as part of our “sharing the wisdom” series, Neil Fitzpatrick, Head of eCommerce and Direct Sales at PDOL / Independent Vet Care.
 Neil is an award-winning eCommerce professional with over 15 years’ experience in managing the production and promotion of eCommerce websites across Mail Order, Retail and Wholesale businesses.
 Neil returned to the UK after a number of years working to develop Arnotts online, Ireland’s largest Department Store in Dublin.

-Now, Neil, in an attempt to capture some of the wisdom you’ve gained as a professional so far, what are “5 stand-out things” you’ve learned within the past 15 years, while working within eCommerce?
+Now, Neil, in an attempt to capture some of the wisdom you’ve gained as a professional so far – and as a Head of eCommerce – what are “5 stand-out things” you’ve learned within the past 15 years, while working within eCommerce?

 - Your greatest assets are your staff.
 From the entry level to the most experienced, your team members are critical to you and to each other.
 Mentor them, have their backs, encourage them to challenge things and to always keep raising their standards.
 Every single one of them should understand completely their part to play to the wider team.
 Otherwise they are just a group and a group is not a team.